Nut and Peanut Allergy

 How Is a Nut or Peanut Allergy Diagnosed?

-The doctor will make a little scratch on your skin (it will be a quick pinch!).
+The doctor will make a little scratch on your skin (it will be a quick pinch, but there are no needles!).
 That's how just a little of the liquid nut gets into your skin.
 Different extracts will go on the different scratch spots, so the doctor can see how your skin reacts to each one.
 If you get a reddish, itchy, raised spot, it shows that you are allergic to that food or substance.

 How Is It Treated?

-There is no special medicine for nut or peanut allergies and most people don't outgrow them.
+There is no special medicine for nut or peanut allergies and many people don't outgrow them.
 The best treatment is simply to avoid the nut.
-That obviously means not eating that nut, but it also means avoiding the nut when it's mixed in foods.
+That means not eating that nut, and also means avoiding the nut when it's mixed in foods.
 (Sometimes these foods don't even taste nutty!
 Would you believe chili sometimes contains nuts to help make it thicker?)

 After checking the ingredients list, look on the label for phrases like these: